rgarofano/pico-kickstart/README.md

 ## Windows Users Only
 ### Install WSL
 You can now install everything you need to run WSL with a single command:
- - Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator" (or launching with `ctrl + shift + enter` from the search menu) and execute the following
+ - Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator" (or launching with `ctrl + shift + enter` from the search menu) and execute the following:

  ```
  wsl --install